Union County Applicator Training

 Photo: Union County New Master Gardeners 2016

-Union County Extension FCS Agent Lauren Brown uses puppet Lana the Iguana to entice
+Union County Extension FCS Agent Lauren Brown educates the public about price comparisons

 Union County 4-H Youth Development